ckaoki/burger/README.md

   ```
   Burger
+    - config
+      - connection.js
+      - orm.js
+    - controllers
+      - burgers_controller.js
+    - db
+      - schema.sql
+      - seeds.sql
+    - models
+      - burger.js
+    - public
+      - assets
+        - css
+          - burgers_style.css
+        - img
+          - burger.pn
+        - js
+          - burgers.js
+    - views
+      - layouts
+        - main.handlebars
+      - partials
+        - burger-block.handlebars
+      - index.handlebars
     - .gitignore
-    - app
-      - data
-        - friends.js
-      - javascript
-        - survey.js
-      - public
-        - home.html
-        - survey.html
-      - routing
-        - apiRoutes.js
-        - htmlRoutes.js
     - node_modules
     - package.json
     - server.js
   ```

-2. The file `home.html` is the home page.
+1. The file `main.handlebars` is the main layout that is populated by `index.handlebars` and `burger-block.handlebars`.
-3. The file `survey.html` contains the user survey.
-4. The server is created by the script `server.js` and it is designated as the start script.
-It requires the npm packages `express` and `path`.
+2. The server is created by the script `server.js` and it is designated as the start script.
+It requires the npm package `express`.
-5. The `htmlRoutes.js` file include two routes:
-   * A GET Route to `/survey` which displays the survey page.
-   * A default, catch-all route that leads to `home.html` which displays the home page.
-6. The `apiRoutes.js` file contains two routes:
-   * A GET route with the url `/api/friends`.
-This is used to display a JSON of all possible friends.
-   * A POST routes `/api/friends`.
-This is used to handle incoming survey results.
-This route will also be used to handle the compatibility logic.
-7. The `survey.js` file contains the event handing and POST routes to the apiRoutes.js.
+3. This project uses the MVC design pattern where:
+   * Model: `burger.js`
+   * View:  `main.handlebars`, `index.handlebars`, `burger-block.handlebars`
+   * Controller: `burgers_controller.js`
+4. The proprietary secret sauce for our database mapping is in `orm.js`.

 ### Installing

-1. To install source files use git to clone files from https://github.com/ckaoki/friendFinder.
+1. To install source files use git to clone files from https://github.com/ckaoki/burger.
 2. In a bash terminal or Visual Code terminal navigate to the directory that you downloaded the files from github.
 3. Install the Node package (express) by entering the following in the terminal:
     *npm install*